MATF-RG19/RG112-darts/README.md

   - My take on popular Darts game as a project for course Computer Graphics at the Faculty of Mathematics

 ## Goal of the game: ##
-   - Goal of the game is to get the highest score possible which is calculated like in real life darts game <br>
+   - Goal of the game is to get the highest score possible which is calculated like in real life darts game

 | Controls | Description |
 | --- | --- |